jgoppert/qualisys_ros/README.md

 ### Live

-The first launch script starts a vehicle for live testing which routes motion capture packets via mavros to a vehicle for navigtional or sensor emulation.
+The first launch script starts a vehicle for live testing which routes motion capture packets via mavros to a vehicle for navigtion or sensor emulation.

 ```bash
 . ./devel/setup.bash